Avafly/Homework-Project/Linux-Server/README.md

 Modern Music Server and Streamer compatible with Subsonic/Airsonic.

 A music streaming server.
-Compatible with Subsonic, and thus it is supported by many client Apps.
+Compatible with Subsonic, thus it is supported by many Apps.

 <img src="./img/navidrome1.png" alt="navidrome" width="450" />